Mount Laurel Juvenile Crimes Lawyer

 - Right to an attorney: In adult criminal court, a defendant has the right to an attorney but can choose to self-represent, whereas New Jersey law mandates that juveniles must be represented by an attorney

 - No trial-by-jury: Whereas defendants in adult criminal court have the right to trial-by-jury, in juvenile criminal court cases are heard and decided by a judge

 - Sentencing: Whereas sentencing in adult criminal court has a focus or element of punishment, sentencing in juvenile cases is focused on rehabilitation and the “best interests” of the juvenile.
 As a result, judges in juvenile cases often have much more flexibility in sentencing options, including ordering counseling, community service, work or educational programs, alcohol/drug addiction treatment, writing projects, and drivers’ license suspension; juvenile criminal court judges still may order juveniles to serve terms of incarceration or detention and to pay fines or restitution, courts are more likely to order a juvenile to a sentence of probation to ensure he or she remains on good behavior

-Dedicated Criminal Defense Attorney Fights for the Rights and Future of Juvenile Clients
+Dedicated Mount Laurel Juvenile Crimes Lawyer Fights for the Rights and Future of Juvenile Clients

 Having spent more than 25 years as a prosecutor and over 30 working in criminal law, I’ve seen my fair share of cases involving juvenile offenders.
 I understand that children and young adults often make the mistake of committing a criminal offense due to immaturity, a lack of knowledge about the law and what is right and wrong, and a lack of experience in foreseeing the consequences of one’s actions.
 This is why the juvenile criminal justice system in New Jersey focuses on rehabilitation and getting juvenile offenders back onto the right path so that they avoid future criminal activity.